mackankowski/frontend-guidelines/README.md

 ## Colaboration

-The content of this repository is a result of teams cooperation and it wouldn't be the same form without other people.
-As it's result working together, I cannot imagine that the further developing woudld be any different.
-What follow next, as an open source paradigm, I would love to hear the voice of you and an active cooperation from any of us.
+The content of this repository is a result of teams cooperation and it wouldn't be the same form without other developers.
+As it is result working together, I cannot imagine that the further developing would exist without the community.
+Following an open source principles, I would love to hear the voice of you and expecting an active cooperation.
 Thank you!